AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/controller.md

 However, there are a few rules that must be followed:

 1. All controller blocks on a [ME Network](../me-network.md) must be connected; else the blocks will turn red.
 2. The size of the controller must be within 7x7x7; else it will turn red.
 3. A controller can have 2 adjacent blocks in at most 1 axis; if a block violates this rule, it will disable and turn red.

 ![The rules](../assets/assemblies/controller_rules.png)

 As long as all rules are followed and powered, the controller should glow and cycle colors.

-You can right-click on a controller to get the same GUI as a <ItemLink id="network_tool"/>
+You can right-click on a controller to get the same GUI as a <ItemLink id="network_tool" />

 # Recipe